 The next question is from Andrew Carter from Stiefel.
 Please go ahead.

-Yeah, I mean, you are correct.
-This year, they took the year off in terms of pricing.
-And that's one of the things that the deflation hit us.
-But there was no inflation with the other products to balance that.
-What we're hearing is that there will be modest inflation or that on that other non-commodity products that manufacturers are going to try to push through a little bit of price.
-So we don't expect, you know, we would expect low single digit pricing to be brought forward by our manufacturers.
-You never know what's going to take or stick.
-But that's the communication that we've heard so far with all of the other products that we work with.
+thus far next year are they taking pricing and this year they net net it was year where they took it off is there a risk that could happen next year as well thanks yeah i mean you are correct this year they you know uh they they took the year off in terms of pricing and that's one of the things that the deflation hit us but there was no inflation with the other products to balance that what we're hearing is that there will be modest inflation um or that that um on that other non-commodity products that manufacturers are going to try to, you know, push through a little bit of price.
+So we don't expect, you know, we would expect low single-digit pricing to be, you know, brought forward by our manufacturers.
+You know, you never know what's going to take or stick.
+But that's the communication that we've heard so far with all the other products that we – to work with.

 Second question on the gross margin.
-Within that 50 basis point gross margin decline, number one, how much was the spread between what you're selling things at and what is in inventory?
-And the second one's agronomics volume up 10, landscaping up those flat.
+Within that 50 basis points gross margin decline, number one, how much was the spread between what you're selling things at and what is in inventory?
+And the second one's agronomics volume up 10, landscaping up flat.
 How much of a headwind to your gross margin was that kind of mixed headwind?
 I assume it was a headwind because you quantify it.
 Thank you.

 Yeah, it was on the mix between agronomic volume and landscaping volume.

-Thanks, I'll pass it on.
+Thanks.
+I'll pass it on.

 The next question is from Jeffrey Stevenson from Loop Capital Markets.
 Please go ahead.

-forward.
-Okay, understood.
+Understood.
 Thank you.

 There are no further questions at this time.
 I would like to turn the floor back over to Doug Black for closing comments.